An implementation of neural simulation-based inference for parameter estimation in ATLAS: Introduction

 While histograms cannot effectively scale to high dimensions, neural networks (NN) were shown to perform high-dimensional, unbinned density estimation in the context of parameter estimation at the LHC~\cite{Cranmer:2015bka,Brehmer:2018eca,Brehmer:2019xox,Heinrich:2022qlq,Heinrich:2023bmt} without the need to collapse information to a single observable.
 Referred to as \textit{neural simulation-based inference (NSBI)}, these methods can dramatically enhance sensitivity in analyses where the simplifications coming from using histograms of a single summary statistics are unwarranted.

 NSBI techniques are of interest to a wide range of scientific fields for parameter estimation in cases where likelihoods are either intractable or computationally expensive to evaluate.
 When high-fidelity simulators can provide samples drawn from these likelihoods, NNs are capable of learning the underlying density of these simulated samples and can be used to approximate a likelihood ratio~\cite{Cranmer:2015bka}, the likelihood itself~\cite{papamakarios2021normalizingflowsprobabilisticmodeling}, or, in the context of Bayesian inference, the posterior~\cite{papamakarios2018fastepsilonfreeinferencesimulation}.
-These techniques have several potential applications in the physical sciences~\cite{doi:10.1073/pnas.1912789117,Brehmer:2018eca} and can be used, for instance, to study galaxy clustering~\cite{Modi:2023llw}, probe the interior of neutron stars from telescope data~\cite{Brandes:2024vhw}, or analyze data from gravitational wave detectors~\cite{Dax:2021tsq}.
+These techniques have several potential applications in the physical sciences~\cite{doi:10.1073/pnas.1912789117,Brehmer:2018eca} and can be used, for instance, to study galaxy clustering~\cite{Modi:2023llw}, probe the interior of neutron stars from telescope data~\cite{Brandes:2024vhw}, probe the equation of state of neutral stars~\cite{Soma:2022vbb}, explore the QCD phase structure~\cite{Zhou:2023pti}, or analyze data from gravitational wave detectors~\cite{Dax:2021tsq}.
+A comprehensive summary of the use of NSBI methods in sciences can be found in \Refn{\cite{doi:10.1073/pnas.1912789117}}.

 For the application of NSBI to analysis of experimental particle physics data, crucial questions remain unanswered.
 How can a large number of nuisance parameters (NP) be incorporated?
 How can the uncertainty from limited Monte-Carlo (MC) simulated samples be quantified?
 Can NN produce robust likelihood ratios and confidence intervals when applied in a realistic experimental context, and how can their reliability be effectively tested?
 This paper answers these questions and, thereby, enables the construction of a complete NSBI framework, together with diagnostic tools to address these questions.